Port Charlotte High School: Admissions

 Port Charlotte High School is part of Charlotte County's system of open enrollment, which was already in place when the school was founded, under which students are assigned a to a traditional public school based on location, but may apply to attend a different one.
-Parents may request to change their already enrolled student's school during the month of February.
-With the exception of some students with an Individualized Educational Plan, students relying on transportation by school bus may only attend Port Charlotte High School if they reside within its geographic boundaries.
+Parents may request a change of school for their already enrolled student in February.
+Except for some students with an Individualized Educational Plan, students relying on transportation by school bus may only attend Port Charlotte High School if they reside within its geographic boundaries.
 Geographic boundaries for all schools are posted on the school district's website.

-As of 2025, Port Charlotte High School's assigned area assigned boundaries run from near the intersection of Kings Highway and Kingsway Circle westward along the DeSoto and Sarasota County lines to the end of Chancellor Blvd at the Myakka River.
+As of 2025, Port Charlotte High School's assigned area boundaries run from near the intersection of Kings Highway and Kingsway Circle, westward along the DeSoto and Sarasota County lines, to the end of Chancellor Blvd at the Myakka River.
 The boundary continues southward to the tip of El Jobean, eastward to the waterway near Carlisle Avenue NW, and north along the waterway to Tamiami Trail.
-From the point the boundary continues southeast along Tamiami Trail to a waterway between Harbor Boulevard and Normandy Drive.
+From the point, the boundary continues southeast along Tamiami Trail to a waterway between Harbor Boulevard and Normandy Drive.
 The boundary continues north along the waterway to its intersection with Midway Boulevard and continues east to Kings Highway, and northeast along Kings Highway to Kingsway Circle.
 High school students residing in all of El Jobean, all of Murdock, and much of Port Charlotte are assigned to the school by default.